grafana/grafana/docs/sources/datasources/tempo/query-editor/_index.md

 : Sets the maximum number of spans to return for each spanset.
 Default value is `3`.

 Table Format
 : Determines whether the query results table is displayed focused on **Traces** or **Spans**. **Traces** is the default selection.
-When **Traces** is selected, the results table starts with the Trace ID.
-When **Spans** is selected, the table starts with the Trace Service.
+When **Traces** is selected, the results table starts with the trace ID.
+When **Spans** is selected, the table starts with the trace service.

 Step
 : Defines the step for metrics quires.
 Use duration notation, for example, `30ms` or `1m`.

 Streaming
 : Indicates if streaming is active.
 Streaming lets you view partial query results before the entire query completes.
-Activating Streaming adds the **Table - Streaming Progress** section to the query results.
+Activating streaming adds the **Table - Streaming Progress** section to the query results.

 ## Use query types together